praekeltfoundation/seed-stage-based-messaging/docs/setup.rst

 .. envvar:: STAGE_BASED_MESSAGING_URL

-    The URL to the instance of the Seed Stage-based Messaging API that will be used for creating POST-back hooks to this service.
+    The URL of the instance of the Seed Stage-based Messaging API that will be used when creating POST-back hooks to this service from other Seed services.

 .. envvar:: SCHEDULER_URL